VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_config.rst

         --resources '{"cpu_millis": 250, "memory": "512Mi"}' \
         --env-vars '{"LOG_LEVEL": "debug"}'

-Each argument takes a JSON string representing their respective values.
-For a reference of accepted values, see here.
+Each argument takes a JSON string representing its respective value.
+The Python API documentation contains JSON-equivalent examples for each endpoint configuration object.

 To set multiple metrics, ``--autoscaling-metric`` can be provided more than once.

-..
-TODO Link to list of JSON values